tpolecat/doobie-tsql/EXAMPLE.md

                    ^
 ```

-Ok so how does the compiler know how to do that?
-At compile-time it goes out and talks to the database using connect info specified via `scalacOptions`.
+Ok so how does that work?
+At compile-time the compiler goes out and talks to the database using connect info specified via `scalacOptions`.

 ```scala
 scalacOptions ++= Seq(